Are Dog Playgroups a Good Idea?

 Regular Dog Playdates, Thanks to Facebook

 While attending Mutt Mingles is like having a date night with your dog, other dog-oriented social groups meet on a more casual basis.
 “I belong to a group of dog owners who meet at the dog park daily,” says Kimberly Gauthier, a Seattle blogger/photographer.
-“We have a group on Facebook and check in throughout the day to see who’s going to the park and when.
+“We have a Facebook group and check-in throughout the day to see who’s going to the park and when.
 What I find hilarious is that we identify each other by our dogs’ names.
 We know all the dogs and their personalities.”

 Using a social networking site strengthens the group’s connections, explains Gauthier.
-Facebook allows the group to easily set schedules, to make plans outside of their dog park encounters and to keep up-to-date on potential issues.
+Facebook allows the group to set schedules easily, make plans outside of their dog park encounters, and keep up-to-date on potential issues.
 “One dog was diagnosed with kennel cough, and we were all informed immediately,” she says.

 Ask the Right Questions of Your Dog Playgroup, Do Your Homework

-If you plan to either join or start a canine social group, it’s important to consider several factors and to take a few precautions, say social group coordinators and participants.
+If you plan to join or start a canine social group, it’s important to consider several factors and take a few precautions, say social group coordinators and participants.
 This checklist should help:

 Ensure the Dog Playgroup is Safe for Your Dog – Can Dogs Get Sick from Dog Playgroup?

-“If you’re joining someone else’s group, you want to know if they screen for dogs being up-to-date on shots, aggressive tendencies and more,” advises Janice Costa, who manages the 145-member The Canine Club Meetup Group in New York City and runs the dog vacation business Canine Camp Getaway.
-“You want to know if the group leader has any formal experience working with dogs, if he or she has ever broken up a dog fight, how they handle behavioral problems.”
+“If you’re joining someone else’s group, you want to know if they screen for dogs being up-to-date on shots, aggressive tendencies, and more,” advises Janice Costa.
+She manages the 145-member The Canine Club Meetup Group in New York City and runs the dog vacation business Canine Camp Getaway.
+“You want to know if the group leader has any formal experience working with dogs if he or she has ever broken up a dog fight, how they handle behavioral problems.”

 How Is the Dog Playgroup Managed?